 Train up a child in the way he should go: and when he is old, he will not depart from it.

 Solomon said, “Train.”
 He did not say raise.
-We raise vegetables, but we train children.
+You raise vegetables, but you train children.
 Feeding a child nutritious meals, providing warm clothing, giving him his own bedroom, and kissing him good night is not training.
 Most every species of animals does these things for their young.
 Training a child is calculated instruction and discipline to form long-term character and wisdom in the fear of the Lord and knowledge of Scripture.

 When they are “old,” they will follow the training.
 Here is a promise to be believed, but it also allows for possible difficulties during adolescence, or the teenage years, before they are “old.”
 Properly trained as a child, the teenage years do not have to be difficult.
-If trained consistently, they will revert to that training as an adult.
+If trained consistently, they will revert to their training as an adult.
 Believe it!
 Count on it!

 What is child training?
 It is a consistent example of righteous living that the child can first feel and then observe as they grow up.
 It is teaching the existence of God and the absolute authority of the Bible.
 It is enforcing God’s rules and parental authority strictly and severely.
 It is teaching by reproof and the rod.
 It is teaching by repetition throughout the day.
 It is using both positive and negative reinforcement for behavior.
 It is a very open relationship with children, allowing them to know you and learning them well.

 What is not child training?
 Yelling is not child training.
-Sending them to a Christian school is only a part of child training.
+Sending them to a Christian school is only a weak part of child training.
 Browbeating or nagging them is not child training.
-Spurts of rules and punishment is not child training.
+Spurts of rules and punishment are not child training.
 “Time out” is not child training.
 Playing catch in the yard is not child training.
 Sesame Street is not child training.
 Putting the mother in charge is not child training.
 Rocking them tenderly is not child training.
 Giving them an allowance without hard labor is not child training.